gabrielstein/fedora-post-install/readme.md

 * Enables playing mp3 and other multimedia codecs.
 * Configures gnome top par to show seconds and date
 * Disables default menu in gnome Terminal
-* Installs arabic fonts [optional defaults to yet]
 * Disables gnome tracker [optional defaults to no]
-* Installs additional development packages [optional defaults to no]
+* Installs additional development packages [optional defaults to yes]

 To run: